(set: $name to

 Choose one:

-[[I feel galvanized enough to read about crip theory.->crip theory]]
+* [[I'd like to open the compendium and read about crip theory.->crip theory]]

 Disability documentation is a wormhole: It devours time and energy and reconstitutes your bodymind over and over and over again.
 It crushes dermis and dreams.
 It constantly portals you to new dimensions: Crip bureaucracy is a multiverse.